alemar11/ios-watchos-tvos-macos-resources/README.md

 * [TvOSTextViewer](https://github.com/dcordero/TvOSTextViewer) - Light and scrollable view controller for tvOS to present blocks of text. 📺
 * [TweetTextView](https://github.com/KarlZeo/TweetTextView) - This is a custom NSTextView to heighlight username hashtag and link. `macOS`
 * [Typographizer](https://github.com/frankrausch/Typographizer) - Fix dumb quotation marks and apostrophes in Swift.
+* [VisibleText](https://github.com/LeBzul/VisibleText) - Automatically determine the text color according to the background.
 * [YYText](https://github.com/ibireme/YYText) - Powerful text framework for iOS to display and edit rich text.

 ## Textfield and Label